 Veterans Aid has built strong working relationships with a number of employers who are committed to giving ex-servicemen and women a supportive route back into employment.

-See infographic on VA Training, work & placements 2016.
+See infographic on VA Work & Training Courses 2017.

 Through a structured programme, veterans who are seeking work can be introduced, without commitment, to companies offering job or training opportunities.